Dec. 13, 2010

 Running Back

 Eddie George spent four seasons in the Ohio State backfield, becoming one of the most decorated rushers in program history.
 George, a two-year starter, closed out his record-breaking Buckeye career by reeling in the 1995 Heisman Trophy, Doak Walker Award and Maxwell Award, along with being named the Walter Camp National Player of the Year and Big Ten Offensive Player of the Year.
 He began his professional career with the 1996 NFL Rookie of the Year award after being selected in the first round of the NFL Draft by the Houston Oilers.
 George went on to play nine seasons in the NFL with Houston, the Tennessee Titans and Dallas Cowboys, helping Tennessee to a Super Bowl appearance in 2000.
 The Philadelphia native also appeared in four consecutive Pro Bowls between 1997 and 2000.
-George returned to Ohio State in 2001 to earn his bachelor's degree and watch his alma mater retire his No. 27 jersey. (return to chart)
+George returned to Ohio State in 2001 to earn his bachelor's degree and watch his alma mater retire his No. 27 jersey. (

 Nagurski-Woodson Defensive Player of the YearBronko Nagurski, Minnesota (1927-1929)